-3.1 Percentage of Discretionary Grant (DG) budget allocated to programmes or projects aimed at developing high level skills e.g. managers, professionals and technicians, and associate professionals
+3.1 Percentage of total approved Discretionary Grants (DG) allocations to employers, allocated to programmes or projects aimed at developing high level skills e.g., managers, professionals and technicians, and associate professionals

-Indicator title Percentage of Discretionary Grant (DG) budget allocated to programmes or projects aimed at developing high level skills e.g. managers, professionals and technicians, and associate professionals Definition This indicator measures in percentages, the extent to which discretionary grants have been allocated and committed to develop high level skills for example managers, professionals and technicians, and associated professionals, through anyone of the following learning interventions: bursaries, skills programmes/sets, learnerships, non-credit bearing courses, internships, candidacy, WIL, or Continuous Professional Development (CPD) Source of data Learner Management System or commitment schedules Method of calculation / Assessment Total of allocations multiplied by total DG income divided by 100 Means of verification Discretionary Grant (DG) allocation agreements Assumptions Companies will apply for discretionary grant, accept allocation and successfully implement allocations Disaggregation of Beneficiaries (where applicable) Target for Women: 30% of the total budget allocated for this category Target for Youth: 25% of the total budget allocated for this category Target for People with Disabilities (PwD): 2% of the total budget allocated for this category Spatial Transformation (where applicable) 20% will be allocated to beneficiaries from rural areas Calculation type Non-Cumulative Reporting cycle Annually Desired performance Target stated in 2021/22 APP achieved Indicator responsibility Chief Operations Officer
+Indicator title Percentage of total approved Discretionary Grant (DG) allocations to employers, allocated to programmes or projects aimed at developing high level skills e.g., managers, professionals and technicians, and associate professionals Definition This indicator measures the percentage of the total MANCO approved DG allocations to merSETA employers, allocated to programmes or projects aimed at developing high level skills for example managers, professionals and technicians, and associated professionals, through anyone of the following learning initiatives, but not limited to: bursaries, skills programmes/sets, learnerships, non-credit bearing courses, internships, candidacy, WIL, or Continuous Professional Development (CPD) Source of data MANCO approved allocation report Method of calculation / Assessment MANCO DG amount approved to employers to implement programmes or projects aimed at developing high level skills divided by the total MANCO approved allocations to employers multiplied by 100 Numerator: MANCO DG approved amount for high-level skills Denominator: Total MANCO approved allocation to merSETA employers Means of verification Consolidated approved allocation report in line with the OFO codes Assumptions Companies will apply for discretionary grant and accept the allocations Disaggregation of Target for Women: 30% of the total budget allocated for this category Beneficiaries (where applicable) Target for Youth: 25% of the total budget allocated for this category , Target for People with Disabilities (PwD): 2% of the total budget allocated for this category Spatial Transformation (where applicable) 20% will be allocated to beneficiaries from rural areas Calculation type Non-Cumulative Reporting cycle Annually Desired performance Target stated in 2023/2024 APP achieved Indicator responsibility Chief Operations Officer

-3.2 Percentage of Discretionary Grant (DG) budget allocated to programmes or projects aimed at developing mid-level skills e.g. clerical, sales and service, skilled craft and trade workers
+3.2 Percentage of total approved Discretionary Grants (DG) allocations to employers, allocated to programmes or projects aimed at developing mid-level skills e.g., clerical, sales, and service, skilled craft, and trade workers

-Indicator title Percentage of Discretionary Grant (DG) budget allocated to programmes or projects aimed at developing mid-level skills e.g. clerical, sales and service, skilled craft and trade workers Definition This indicator measures in percentages, the extent to which discretionary grants have been allocated and committed to develop mid-level skills e.g. clerical, sales and service, skilled craft and trade workers (referred to as intermediate skills in the NSDP), through any of the following learning interventions: bursaries, skills programmes/sets, learnerships, apprenticeships, non-credit bearing courses, internships, candidacy, WIL, or Continuous Professional Development (CPD) Source of data Learner Management System or commitment schedules Method of calculation / Assessment Total of allocations multiplied by total DG income divided by 100 Means of verification Discretionary Grant (DG) allocation agreements Assumptions Companies will apply for discretionary grant, accept allocation and successfully implement allocations Disaggregation of Beneficiaries (where Target for Women: 30% of the total budget allocated for this category applicable) Target for Youth: 20% of the total budget allocated for this category Target for People with Disabilities (PwD): 2% of the total budget allocated for this category.
-Spatial Transformation (where applicable) 20% will be allocated to beneficiaries from rural areas Calculation type Non-Cumulative Reporting cycle Annually Desired performance Target stated in 2021/22 APP achieved Indicator responsibility Chief Operations Officer
+Indicator title Percentage of total approved Discretionary Grants (DG) allocations to employers, allocated to programmes or projects aimed at developing mid-level skills e.g. clerical, sales and service, skilled craft and trade workers Definition This indicator measures the percentage of the total MANCO approved DG allocations to merSETA employers, allocated to programmes or projects aimed at developing mid-level skills for instance clerical, sales and service, skilled craft and trade workers (referred to as intermediate skills in the NSDP), through any of the following learning initiatives, but not limited to: bursaries, skills programmes/sets, learnerships, apprenticeships, non-credit bearing courses, internships, candidacy, WIL, or Continuous Professional Development (CPD) Source of data MANCO approved allocation report Method of calculation / Assessment MANCO DG amount approved to employers to implement programmes or projects aimed at developing mid-level skills divided by the total MANCO approved allocations to employers multiplied by 100 Numerator: MANCO DG approved amount for mid-level skills Denominator: Total MANCO approved allocation to merSETA employers Means of verification Consolidated approved allocation report in line with the OFO codes Assumptions Companies will apply for discretionary grant and accept allocations Disaggregation of Target for Women: 30% of the total budget allocated for this category Beneficiaries (where applicable) Target for Youth: 20% of the total budget allocated for this category Target for People with Disabilities (PwD): 2% of the total budget allocated for this category.
+Spatial Transformation (where applicable) 20% will be allocated to beneficiaries from rural areas Calculation type Non-Cumulative Reporting cycle Annually Desired performance Target stated in 2023/2024 APP achieved Indicator responsibility Chief Operations Officer